-Helsinki and Hamburg Airports were the only airports to indicate that the presence of geese has an impact on air traffic.
-Depending on wind conditions, hundreds of thousands of geese pass over Helsinki airport during seasonal migration in spring and autumn.
-This causes delayed take-off and go-arounds.
-At Hamburg Airport, alternative runways are used to reduce the risk of birdstrikes with Greylag Geese in March/April and late September.
+The airports in the Netherlands, Finland (Helsinki) and Germany (Hamburg) indicated that the presence of geese had an impact on air traffic.
+Depending on wind conditions, hundreds of thousands of geese passed over Helsinki airport during seasonal migration in spring and autumn.
+In the Netherlands, large flocks of geese passed over the airports commuting between their roosts and foraging areas.
+This caused delayed take-offs, go-arounds and the use of alternative runways (if available).
+At Hamburg Airport, alternative runways were used to reduce the risk of birdstrikes with Greylag Geese in March/April and late September.